kmugrage/gocd.github.io/_posts/2015-09-01-visibility-is-opportunity.markdown

 Because tests didn't seem to be distributed well by runtime.
 To verify my hypothesis, I checked out [TLB] source code.
 It was more complex than I thought.
 And there is also no way to output more logs to verify it's correctness.
-But [Go CD] has good support for APIs, so I wrote [Ruby script](https://github.com/ThoughtWorksStudios/goapi/blob/master/examples/compare_test_runtime.rb) to verify my hypothesis.
+But [GoCD] has good support for APIs, so I wrote [Ruby script](https://github.com/ThoughtWorksStudios/goapi/blob/master/examples/compare_test_runtime.rb) to verify my hypothesis.

 The following chart shows how the test runtime looks like on build.
 X-axis is job names; y-axis is job runtime.